Eddy Ancinas

 Amy Tan

 Amy Tan is the international bestselling author of the novels The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, The Bonesetter’s Daughter, Saving Fish from Drowning, and Valley of Amazement.
 She is the author of two memoirs, The Opposite of Fate, and Where the Past Begins; and two children’s books, The Moon Lady and Sagwa, The Chinese Siamese Cat.
 Tan served as co-producer and co-screenwriter for the film adaptation of The Joy Luck Club and creative consultant for the PBS television series, Sagwa, The Chinese Siamese Cat.
 She wrote the libretto for the opera The Bonesetter’s Daughter and is the subject of the American Masters documentary Amy Tan: Unintended Memoir.
 Tan is an instructor of a MasterClass on Fiction, Memory, and Imagination.
 She is a recipient of the National Humanities Medal and a member of the American Academy of Arts and Letters.
-Her most recent book, #1 New York Times bestseller, The Backyard Bird a Chronicles (Knopf, April 2024) marks her debut as a nature journalist and bird artist.
+Her most recent book, #1 New York Times bestseller, The Backyard Bird Chronicles (Knopf, April 2024) marks her debut as a nature journalist and bird artist.

 She first attended the Community of Writers as a participant in 1985 and has since returned as a staff member and special guest for many years.
 She now serves on the Board of Directors of the Community of Writers.